sweattep/ancient_quotes/README.md

 >O you who have believed, decreed upon you is fasting as it was decreed upon those before you that you may become righteous

->Indeed, those who disbelieve and die while they are disbelievers - never would the [whole] capacity of the earth in gold be accepted from one of them if he would [seek to] ransom himself with it.
+>Indeed, those who disbelieve and die while they are disbelievers - never would the capacity of the earth in gold be accepted from one of them if he would [seek to] ransom himself with it.
 For those there will be a painful punishment, and they will have no helpers.

+>And believe in what I have sent down confirming that which is with you, and be not the first to disbelieve in it.
+And do not exchange My signs for a small price, and fear Me.

+>You must make it clear to the people and not conceal it.